-and mandatory moratoriums on disconnections.
-Recognizing that the financial position of the EDCs would not be representative of a normal test year and that the COVID-19 pandemic and the Shut-Off Moratorium created unique circumstances, the Department concluded that it was appropriate to keep the Distribution Company's then-effective SCBPs in place (subject to investigation and reconciliation).
-On August 6, 2021, the Distribution Company submitted a letter explaining how it proposed to approach its March 2022 POR filing in light of the ongoing effects of the COVID-19 pandemic and measures taken to respond to it.
-The basic elements of the Distribution Company's proposal are to: (1) keep in place the SCBPs at 2020 levels as approved by the Department in this proceeding; (2) continue its review of the calculations of its 2020 past period reconciliation percentage ("PPRP") and the uncollectible percentage ("UP"), which are components of the SCBPs; and (3) address the 2020 PPRP and UP, as well as make any recommendations for any associated changes to the SCBPs, in its March 2022 POR filing (the "Proposal").
+pandemic and the Shut-Off Moratorium created unique circumstances, the Department concluded that it was appropriate to keep the Distribution Company's then-effective SCBPs in place (subject to investigation and reconciliation).
+On August 9, 2021, the Distribution Company submitted a letter explaining how it proposed to approach its March 2022 POR filings in light of the ongoing effects of the COVID-19 pandemic and measures taken to respond to it.
+The basic elements of the Distribution Company's proposal are to: (a) forgo a POR filing and reconciliation of POR costs in March 2022; and (b) to investigate and reconcile the actual 2021 and 2022 SCBPs and payment periods as part of its March 2023 POR filing (the "Proposal").
 Through the Memorandum, the Hearing Officer invited RESA to respond to the Proposal.
 RESA now files its comments in response to the Proposal.
-COMMENTS RESA appreciates the opportunity to comment on this important matter and commends the Department and the Distribution Company on their proactive &lt;sup>8 See Order, at 5.
+COMMENTS RESA appreciates the opportunity to comment on this important matter and commends the Department and the Distribution Company on their proactive consideration of POR discount rates.
+RESA supports efforts to address the effects of the COVID-19 pandemic (and measures taken to respond to it) in setting the SCBPs.
+As discussed further below, however, RESA urges the Department to require that the Distribution Company make its standard POR filing in March 2022 and, after having an &lt;sup>8 See Order, at 5.